tiangolo/dockerswarm.rocks/docs/traefik-technical-details.md

 It has several deployment labels, these are what make Traefik expose the Consul web UI with specific settings:

-* `traefik.frontend.rule=Host:consul.${DOMAIN}`: use as a host, the subdomain `consul` of the domain set in the environment variable `DOMAIN`.
+* `traefik.frontend.rule=Host:consul.${DOMAIN?Variable DOMAIN not set}`: use as a host, the subdomain `consul` of the domain set in the environment variable `DOMAIN`.
 This host name is what will be used to genereate/acquire the HTTPS certificates.
+If there's no environment variable `DOMAIN`, show the error "`Variable DOMAIN not set`".
 * `traefik.enable=true`: tell Traefik to expose this service in the web (otherwise, it wouldn't).
 * `traefik.port=8500`: expose the content from the port `8500` (that's the port inside the container).
 * `traefik.tags=${TRAEFIK_PUBLIC_TAG:-traefik-public}`: as the main Traefik proxy will only expose services with the `traefik-public` tag (using a parameter below), make the Consul service have this tag too, so that the Traefik public can find it and expose it.
 Use as the tag the environment variable `TRAEFIK_PUBLIC_TAG`, or by default, set it to `traefik-public`.